 - Development Trusts Association Scotland still exists as a separate “community-led regeneration network”.
 Also Development Trusts Association Wales, Development Trusts NI.

-- – Community Matters has closed – Exists to expand support provided to community organisations, and ensure interests are represented locally and nationally.
-Specific expertise/training in managing community buildings.
-12 – 20 Baron Street, London, N1 9LL, phone 020 7837 7887, email: email@example.com
+- Community Matters has closed – existed to expand support provided to community organisations, and ensure interests are represented locally and nationally, specific expertise in managing community buildings.

 - Scottish Community Development Centre You can join their mailing list, access their Health Network and info on resources for community development at their web site.
 Plus (new summer 2014) Communities Channel Scotland, which “aims to provide support to local groups and organisations so that they can contribute to a socially and economically sustainable Scotland”.